hallambaker/Mathematical-Mesh/Outputs/Documents/Generated/ProtocolSchema.md

 <dt>Account: String (Optional)
 <dd>The fully qualified account name (including DNS address) to which the
 request is directed.
+<dt>Capability: String (Optional)
+<dd>The identifier of the capability under which access is claimed.
 <dt>EnvelopedProfileDevice: Enveloped<ProfileDevice> (Optional)
 <dd>Device profile of the device making the request.
 </dl>